Bonus Download: Grab my free Color Theory Cheat Sheet

 - When portrait painting, consider using highlights to reiterate the overall gesture of the pose.
 Just make sure you stay in touch with what you actually see.
 In Boucher's drawing below, notice how the highlights not only reiterate the muscles, bones, and curves of the figure, but they also help your eyes move throughout the pose's overall gesture.

 Highlights are light by nature, but perhaps not as light as you initially think.
 The sharp contrast of highlights against mid-tones and shadows can make them appear lighter than they really are.
-Be careful of these optical traps; our eyes often deceive us in order to make sense of the world.
+Be careful of these optical traps; our eyes often deceive us to make sense of the world.
 Try to look at highlights objectively.
 Consider:

 - How much light is being reflected?